uc-mille6aw/it3038c-scripts/project2/Readme.md

 ### Interpreting the output
 <p>
-The output will be in mm/dd/yyyy h:mm:ss AM/PM format.
+The output will be in mm/dd/yyyy hh:mm:ss AM/PM format.
 Once you are ready to close the window, hit enter.
 </p>

 ### Misc Info